project-serum/validators/README.md

 - increasing the file descriptor limit for processes managed by supervisor to 600000
 - creating a `tmpfs` device for the accounts store mounted at `/mnt/accounts`

 After running the `setup.yaml` script, a reboot is necessary to pick up various system configs.
+If it is the first time that the validator starts, it is possible that it thinks that a local ledger is present when there is not: commenting out the lines 64-66 of `deploy/api.sh` will prevent this.
 Post-reboot, supervisor should start up the validator using the `sol/api.sh` script.
 The validator will be listening on port 8899 for rest requests, so issuing a curl to the `/health` path will return the health status of the validator.
 ```
 $ curl http://localhost:8899
 ```